ray-project/ray/doc/source/data/data-internals.rst

 Ray Data uses the Ray object store to store data blocks, which means it inherits the memory management features of the Ray object store.
 This section discusses the relevant features:

 * Object Spilling: Since Ray Data uses the Ray object store to store data blocks, any blocks that can't fit into object store memory are automatically spilled to disk.
 The objects are automatically reloaded when needed by downstream compute tasks:
-* Locality Scheduling: Ray will preferentially schedule compute tasks on nodes that already have a local copy of the object, reducing the need to transfer objects between nodes in the cluster.
+* Locality Scheduling: Ray preferentially schedules compute tasks on nodes that already have a local copy of the object, reducing the need to transfer objects between nodes in the cluster.
 * Reference Counting: Dataset blocks are kept alive by object store reference counting as long as there is any Dataset that references them.
 To free memory, delete any Python references to the Dataset object.